snehalyelmati/redis-go-cli/README.md

 Easy to use, configurable CLI application to test connectivity, view data/configuration in Redis built with Go.

-Options available:
+### Features:

 - `-data`: Prints all the existing data on Redis.
 - `-config`: Prints all the current Redis config.
+- `-configWithPattern`: Prints the config which matches the specified pattern.
 - `-testReadWrite`: Tests the Redis connection by setting and deleting sample data based on the `-count` flag.
 - `-insertSampleData`: Inserts sample data into Redis based on the `-count` flag.
 - `-deleteAllData`: Deletes all existing data in the Redis instance.
-- `-count`: Number of records to insert and/or delete(default is 5 records).
-Applicable to `-insertSampleData` and `-testReadWrite`.

-Settings:
+### Optional Parameters:

 - `-hostname`: Sets the hostname of the Redis instance to connect(default is localhost).
 - `-port`: Sets the port of the Redis instance to connect(default is 6379).
 - `-username`: Sets the username of the Redis instance to connect(default is empty).
 - `-password`: Sets the password of the Redis instance to connect(default is empty).
+- `-count`: Number of records to insert and/or delete(default is 5 records).
+Applicable to `-insertSampleData` and `-testReadWrite`.

-## How to use
+## Installation

-1. To build the executable use the following command,
+To build the executable with Go use the following command or use one of the pre-built binaries from the `bin` folder.

 ```
 $ go build -o bin/rgcli_version
 ```

+## Usage

-2. Run the executable file with the required flags,
+Run the executable file with the required flags,

 ```
 // to test connectivity